BitcoinDesign/Guide/guide/case-studies/blixt-wallet.md

    height = 929
 %}

-Since Blixt is an open source wallet, we collected user research simply by going on their Discord channel and collecting user comments and questions.
+Since Blixt is an open source wallet, we collected user feedback simply by going on their [Telegram channel](https://t.me/BlixtWallet) and collecting user comments and questions.

 ## We discovered that Blixt users were struggling to open lightning channels